cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 directly dependent on the success of its users and products; and as such it's vital that platform teams partner with app teams and other users to prioritize, plan, implement and iterate on the platform's capabilities and user experiences.
-Platform teams that release capabilities and experiences without feedback or that rely on top-down mandates to achieve adoption are almost certain to find resistance and resentment from their users and miss a lot of the promised value.
+Platform teams that release features and experiences without feedback or that rely on top-down mandates to achieve adoption are almost certain to find resistance and resentment from their users and miss a lot of the promised value.
 To counter this, platform teams should include product managers from the start